People of PLS

 What is one project you’re really proud to have worked on?

-What is your educational or career background?
+What is your educational/career background?

-What inspired you to go into science?
+What inspired you to go into science/your field of work?

 What advice would you give to a new employee at the Lab?